jasmeetgujral/Getting-and-Cleaning-Data-Project/CodeBook.md

 fBodyBodyGyroJerkMag-meanFreq() becomes freqBodyGyroJerkMagMeanFreq
 A full description of the features is best obtained from the file features_info.txt, included with the original dataset (I found it unnecessary to duplicate all the information here).

-Data set tidy2.csv

-To form the dataset tidy2.csv, the observations from tidy1.csv were grouped by subject and activity and then aggregated using the mean function.
-This yields 180 rows (30 subjects times 6 activities) and 81 columns (1 for subject, 1 for activity plus 79 aggregated features).

 Original data set